Rolleroo/RadioactiveDecay/README.md

 Current configurations only run on Linux server and require C++ compiler such as gcc.

-Git software, although not stricly necessary if ther repository is manually copied in.
+Git software, although not strictly necessary if the repository is manually copied in.

 To install: